AlecArth/algorithms/README.md

  - A Linked List
  - A Binary Tree
  - A Graph using an Adjacency List
- - Depth First Search using recursion
+ - Depth First Search using recursion (inside the Binary Tree implementation)
- - Breadth First Search using a while loop
+ - Breadth First Search using a while loop (inside the Binary Tree implementation)

 ## Setup